saw the house, in January

 of five to lose each other in, the way we did.

-beginning there was stuff to move, things to buy.
+beginning there was stuff to move, things

 I was ten and excited, there were cats exploring